openFrameworks-arm/openFrameworks_UDOO/README.md

 - OF is in /home/debian/openFrameworks
 - test apps are openFrameworks/apps/udooApps
 - Autologin is enabled via lightdm
 - SMB is enabled and provides access to the root filesystem.
 On a Mac I mount via `smb://udoo.local`.
-It should also show up as UDOO_samba in a network browser.
+It should also show up as udoo_samba in a network browser.
 - simple non-OF app in `home/debian/TEMP/hello` Use compile.sh to compile.
 This was used to initially get a window open and OpenGL working